-Studio 3T – then MongoChef – was one of the first MongoDB GUIs to introduce table view to MongoDB back in the pre-Compass days.
-Users could edit data in-place, step into and out of embedded fields effortlessly, and switch to Tree or JSON views as they please.
+Studio 3T – then MongoChef – was one of the first MongoDB GUIs to introduce table view to MongoDB.
+Users could edit data in-place, step into and out of embedded fields effortlessly, and switch to Tree or JSON view as they please.

-Enter Studio 3T’s improved table view: a simpler, more convenient way of exploring complex MongoDB collections without sacrificing performance.
+Enter Studio 3T’s new Table View: a simpler, more convenient way of exploring complex MongoDB collections without sacrificing performance.

 Show Embedded Fields

-With Studio 3T’s old table view, it was impossible to view nested fields with the rest of the table.
-Users had to step into and out of embedded objects (or columns) one at a time to explore deeper JSON paths, losing the context of the nested fields within the overall dataset.
+In the old Table View, it was impossible to view nested fields with the rest of the table.
+Users had to step into and out of embedded objects (or cells/columns) one at a time to explore deeper JSON paths, losing the context of the nested fields within the overall data.

-Now with the improved table view, users can expand fields and arrays right next to other columns in the table simply by clicking on Show Embedded Fields.
+With the new Table View, you can expand fields and arrays right next to other columns in the table simply by right-clicking on a field and choosing Show Embedded Fields.

 Thanks to the newly introduced column pagination, views with a lot of columns (in this case a lot of array elements) will no longer cause performance issues.

-- Ctrl + Enter to show embedded fields
+- Ctrl + Enter to show and hide embedded fields

 - Enter to step into columns